Mona Newsome Wicks, PhD, RN, FAAN

-Professional memberships include the American Academy of Nursing (member of the Expert Panel on Cultural Diversity and the 2012 and 2013 Conference Planning Committees), American and Tennessee Nurses Associations, Council for the Advancement of Nursing Science, Sigma Theta Tau International (Beta Theta Chapter at-large), and Southern Nurses Research Society (Tennessee State Liaison).
+Professional memberships include the American Academy of Nursing (member of the Expert Panel on Cultural Competence and Health Equity and the 2012, 2013, and 2014 Conference Planning Committees), American and Tennessee Nurses Associations, Council for the Advancement of Nursing Science, Sigma Theta Tau International (Beta Theta Chapter at-large), and Southern Nurses Research Society (Tennessee State Liaison).
 She is a lifetime member of the Greater Memphis Area Chapter of the American Association of Critical Care Nurses and is a former resident of this organization.
-Dr. Wicks is a former permanent member of two integrated review groups for the Center for Scientific Review, the National Institutes of Health (2006-2012) and served as an ad hoc reviewer in 2013 and 2015.
+Dr. Wicks is also a former permanent member of two integrated review groups for the Center for Scientific Review, the National Institutes of Health (2006-2012) and served as an ad hoc reviewer in 2013 and 2015.